-The nervous system has two main cell types neurons and glial cells
+Two main cell types: neurons and glial cells

 Microglia are phagocytes that fight infection.